 Getting to know each other will help us both get the best results.
-During our first 30-minute meeting, we can see if working together makes sense and decide next steps for your travel plans.
+During a complementary 30-minute meeting, we can see if working together makes sense and decide next steps for your travel plans.

 Photo: Nicole (Nikki) with her girls at El Yunque in Puerto Rico